dolphin-emu/dolphin/Readme.md

 ## Installation on Windows
 Use the solution file `Source/dolphin-emu.sln` to build Dolphin on Windows.
-Visual Studio 2013 is a hard requirement since previous versions don't support many C++ features that we use.
+Visual Studio 2013 Update 3 is a hard requirement since previous versions don't support many C++ features that we use.
 Other compilers might be able to build Dolphin on Windows but have not been tested and are not recommended to be used.